grz0zrg/fas/README.md

 ### Future

-The ongoing development is to improve synthesis methods and implement new type of synthesis like spectral with the help of the essentia framework. (a C essentia wrapper is available)
+The ongoing development is to improve synthesis methods and implement new type of synthesis like spectral with the help of the essentia framework (a C essentia wrapper is available) or Soundpipe library.

 ### OSC